What is Vinyl Fence?

 Vinyl Fence Installation

-Vinyl fence is not hard to install compared to other fence types.
+Vinyl fencing is not hard to install compared to other fence types.
 Building one is like building a giant puzzle.
 Requiring no specialized fencing tools.
 Many of the vinyl sections even come preassembled from the manufacturer.

 First, the posts are set in concrete.
 They will need time to dry.
 However on some of the lighter picket style sections, setting the posts and assembling the sections can be done at the same time.